 If you are after Makita quality but can’t stretch to the brushless DHS680Z then the DSS610Z would be your next best option.
 This circular saw is not as powerful as the DHS680Z (its motor delivers a no-load speed of 3,700 RPM compared to 5,000 RPM) but this rotational speed is still more than adequate to cut through the hardest of woods.
 The saw is compact and lightweight (3.4 kg with 3 Ah battery, 3.0 kg without), well-balanced, comfortable to hold with its high comfort grips, and quiet and smooth to operate.
 Comfort and balance is enhanced by the heavy aluminium base plate.
 The saw has many important safety features including a double safety trigger to prevent accidental starting, an electric brake to bring the blade to a halt in around 2 seconds and a large lock-off lever.
 All the components are solid.
 The depth control lever and bevel adjustor are well-finished and easy to operate, allowing cuts down to 2.2″ (57 mm) and 1.5″ (40 mm) (at 45 degrees) respectively.
 There is a dust blower and LED light fitted so you can see your way through a clear cut.
 Although this is a bare tool, meaning you have to purchase batteries and charger separately, the 18 Volt Lithium-Ion batteries you do purchase are designed for Makita’s complete LXT range of power tools so they can be interchanged.
 There is nothing negative to say about this saw.
 The price tag is not unreasonable and it comes with Makita’s 3 year guarantee.

 The Worx family of compact circular saws is one of the most popular on the market.
-Instead of coming with standard 7-¼” (185/190mm) diameter blades they feature significantly smaller ones (the Worx 427 comes with a 4-½” (120mm) blade).
-The motor does not require as much power as standard circular saws and is therefore smaller and lighter.
-This leads to a different profile than that of the standard circular saw with the main difference being the ability to operate this one with one hand instead of two.
-This of course makes it incredibly versatile and a preferred choice for hobbyists, DIYers and also professionals such as electricians who need to negotiate tighter work spaces.
-The saw actually does everything and more a standard circular saw does but to a smaller scale (the motor is just over half the size of a standard circular saw at 700 Watts and the saw itself only weighs 2.3kg).
-In fact this saw is great for cutting tiles, stone and masonry as well as wood, but it cuts down to lesser depths of 46mm at 90 degrees and 30mm at 45 degrees.
+Instead of coming with standard 7¼” (185 /190 mm) diameter blades they feature significantly smaller ones (e.g the Worx 427 comes with a just a 4½” (120 mm) blade).
+The motor does not require as much power as a standard circular saw (it is just over half the size of a standard saw’s motor at 700 Watts) and is therefore smaller and lighter, enough in fact to allow the saw to be operated with one hand instead of two.
+The saw itself weighs just 2.3 kg.
+This of course makes it incredibly versatile and a preferred choice for hobbyists, DIYer’s and also professionals such as electricians who need to negotiate tighter work spaces.
+The saw can still do everything a standard circular saw can but just to a smaller scale.
+It is great for cutting tiles, stone and masonry as well as wood, but it cuts down to lesser depths of 1.8″ (46 mm) at 90 degrees and 1.2″ (30 mm) at 45 degrees.
 Other great features of this saw are the bright laser guide to enhance the cutline and it comes complete with 3 blades (HSS for general purpose, TCT for harder woods and diamond tipped for tiles and masonry) and a 3 year guarantee.
-This is definitely one to consider!

 What is a Circular Saw?